aster-void/nixos-config/README.md

 I don't recommend using this repo out of the box, because many things are customized just for me.
 I'm making this open just s.t. you can read this as a reference, and future me can clone this before setting up SSH.

+(take a look at NOTES.md though, it may be worth it)

 ## How to Use

 1. install NixOS.